salanpro/hyprland/README.md

 >
 After the script ends, reboot your system to apply all the changes

-To change the icons press `MOD + R` to open wofi and browse GTK Settings, or in terminal type `nwg-look`
+To change the icons press `MOD + R` to open vicinae launcher and browse GTK Settings, or in terminal type `GTK Settings`
 >I think it's no longer needed bc of gtk the folders added in .config, not tested yet
 >